Last Updated on 18th October 2023 by Sarah Sarsby

 I’m in a job that I enjoy – that I worked hard for and did not get out of “luck” – and utilising my degrees, which I’m very pleased about.

 I’m really happy with my blog and everything I’ve accomplished so far.
-There’s still a lot more to be done, but I’m so pleased with how far I’ve come on my 2-year blogging journey.
+There’s still a lot more to be done, but I’m so pleased with how far I’ve come.

 I have a roof over my head, food on the table every night, and I’m alive and healthy.
 Not everyone has that, so I’m truly blessed.